10 Facts About Blondie's Debbie Harry

 To escape, Harry squeezed her arm out the window and opened the door from the outside.
 “As soon as he saw that, he tried to turn the corner really fast, and I spun out of the car and landed in the middle of the street,” Harry said.
 When she read about Ted Bundy’s execution years later, she thought back to that incident: “The whole description of how he operated and what he looked like and the kind of car he drove and the time frame he was doing that in that area of the country fit exactly," she said.
 "I said, ‘My God, it was him.'"

 Her suspicion has since been debunked, since Bundy wasn’t known to have been in New York City, and wasn't known to abduct any women until at least 1974.
 Harry herself admits that the car didn’t match Bundy’s Volkswagen.
 She told RuPaul on an episode of his podcast, “I’m pretty sure that it wasn’t [Bundy’s Volkswagen].
 It didn’t have the same dashboard.
 It was squarer.”
 Still, scary!

 9. “Call Me” was originally earmarked for Stevie Nicks.

-Written by songwriter Giorgio Moroder, “Call Me” spent six weeks at number one, becoming the biggest-selling song of 1980, according to NME.
+Written by songwriter Giorgio Moroder, “Call Me” spent six weeks at number one, becoming the biggest-selling song of 1980.
 But the song almost never came Harry's way; Moroder had originally tried to give the song to Stevie Nicks.
 She reportedly loved the demo, but couldn’t use it due to inter-label politics (she had just signed with a new label, which somehow would have made working with Moroder difficult).

 10. Debbie Harry is widely considered a style icon.